-New solutions mean SMEs can now reap the benefits of Purchase to Pay automation
+New Solutions Mean SMEs Can Now Reap the Benefits of Purchase to Pay Automation

 Most small to medium-sized enterprises concluded a long time ago that financial process automation wouldn’t work for them.
 That's no longer true.

-Large enterprises with deep pockets started down the road to P2P automation a long time ago, and have benefited from automating at least some parts, if not all of the process.
+Large enterprises with deep pockets started down the road to procure-to-pay automation a long time ago, and have benefited from automating at least some parts, if not all of the process.
 For them, it made sense to invest in e-invoicing and workflow technologies that could cut these processes to size.

 For companies under $250 million in revenues though, the large capital outlays required, coupled with the prospect of long and expensive implementations and the difficulty of system transitions meant the adoption of such systems was a daunting prospect and unlikely to lead to a big return on investment.
 So, they've sat on the sidelines, laboring under manual processes with little of the visibility that could enable them to be more strategic.